ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 --- abstract

-This document defines a base YANG data model for network-wide inventory.
+This document defines a base YANG data model for network inventory.
 The scope of this base model is set to be application- and technology-agnostic.
 However, the data model is designed with appropriate provisions to ease future augmentations with application- and technology-specific details.